rajshi-2002/apna-college/README.md

 # apna-college
-This is demo Git &amp; Github class
+This is demo Git &amp; Github class.